Sociólogo - Escritor

 Maintenance bilingual education

-A second model was developed in Latin America in the 1970’s-1980’s, in a context of ‘Indian awakening’ and indigenous demands.
+A second model was developed in Latin America in the 1970’s-1980’s, in the context of ‘Indian awakening’ and indigenous demands.
 The indigenous groups, organized as federations or associations demanded, in particular, a more egalitarian access to schooling and complained that they were the victims of linguistic discrimination.
-They were demanding an upgrading of the indigenous languages in the schools and an access to the national language.
+They demanded upgrading of indigenous languages in the schools and access to the national language.
 Indeed, mastering Spanish or Portuguese is one of the conditions of social and economic integration in the national society, without which the indigenous peoples remained marginalized, with no opportunity to participate in civil society.

 Bilingual and bicultural education